 What to do When Facing Foreclosure

 Resources are available to help save your home if you are facing foreclosure.
 Contact your mortgage lender to discuss your circumstances as soon as you realize that you're unable to keep up with your mortgage payments.
+In the video below, see how forelclosure prevention counseling helped a family secure temporary financial asssitance in order to keep their home.

 The Illinois Foreclosure Prevention Network brings together the services of state agencies and non-profit organizations to help connect struggling homeowners with information they need to keep their homes.
 Visit the website or call toll-free 1-855-KEEP-411 (1-855-533-7411).